-There are many things that I love about Madrid: world renown museums, the architecture, the metro, el rastro, and the ability to see many of these for free.
-However one that I haven’t mentioned before that I loved to do when I lived in Madrid the shopping and the fashionable Spanish brands and street style.
+There are many things that I love about Madrid: world-renown museums, the architecture, the metro, el Rastro, and the ability to see many of these for free.
+However, one that I haven’t mentioned before that I loved to do when I lived in Madrid the shopping and the fashionable Spanish brands and street style.
 It’s so effortless, chic, stylish, and comfortable!
-People watching, stepping into the shops, and seeing what kind of style was in and how people carried themselves while wearing it was infectious to say the least.
-It all kind makes Madrid a top shopping destination in my humble opinion, and that’s what today’s post is all about!
+People watching, stepping into the shops, and seeing what kind of style was in and how people carried themselves while wearing it was infectious, to say the least.
+It all kind of makes Madrid a top shopping destination in my humble opinion, and that’s what today’s post is all about!
 I’ll be sharing with you my top favorite (mostly) Spanish brands/stores that you have to check out the next time you’re in Madrid, that I personally loved shopping at.
-By the end, you’ll start to notice a trend in the fashion delivered by this stores, and you too will realize why these stores make Madrid a top shopping destination.
+By the end, you’ll start to notice a trend in the fashion delivered by these stores, and you too will realize why these stores make Madrid a top shopping destination.
 This list may or may not convince you to pack less and buy more there the next time you go to Madrid 😬

 Also like always, there is a little freebie somethin’ somethin’ that I am including at the bottom of this post that I created to help you actually know exactly which places in Madrid to go to get the best shopping 🙂 So read on and enjoy!